 Make your disclosures

 There are many units covered by rent control or rent stabilization.
 These have a set of regulations that a landlord must follow.
-A rent control building has limits on the amount of rent the owner can charge, along with certain restrictions on evictions.
-In a rent stabilization building, landlords are also limited to the rental amount, along with rules governing required services and terminating a tenancy.
+A rent control building has limits on the amount of rent the owner can charge, with certain restrictions on evictions.
+In a rent stabilization building, landlords are also limited to the rental amount, with rules governing required services and terminating a tenancy.
 You can visit the New York City Division of Housing and Community Renewal’s Office of Rent Administration and the New York City’s Rent Guidelines Board for the rules that apply.

 Tips for First-time NYC Landlords